-A heads up by the BJP insider handleA handle calling itself “BJP insider” had tweeted in July that BJP’s IT cell had recruited professional hackers to hack and suspend accounts causing problems to boss (Modi) on Twitter and Facebook.
+A handle calling itself “BJP insider” had tweeted in July that BJP’s IT cell had recruited professional hackers to hack and suspend accounts causing problems to boss (Modi) on Twitter and Facebook.
 This handle has been around for a couple of years at least and consistently tweets what it claims is the scuttlebutt around BJP headquarters.

 By itself, it may not mean much, as several months had passed.
 Or it could mean a lot.
 Who knows.
 It is hardly like BJP has never hired people to do their dirty work online.

 Rumors of targeting of political opponents and critics being planned